BEST Ginger Molasses Cookies (Soft & Chewy)

 - Scoop the dough and roll.
 With a cookie scoop, shape the dough into balls in your palms and roll them into a small bowl filled with sugar to coat.

 - Bake away!
-Bake the cookies and allow to cool.
+Bake the cookies and allow them to cool.
 Enjoy!

 …& if you love cookies, don’t miss my funfetti pudding cookies, these soft peanut butter cookies, and these chocolate chunk cookies, delicious.